internetofwater/ref_rivers/README.md

 See ["Progress Toward a Reference Hydrologic Geospatial Fabric for the United States"](https://waterdata.usgs.gov/blog/hydrofabric/) for background on the work that has led to the creation of this work.
 Complete background on the Mainstems data model can be found here:

-> Blodgett, D., Johnson, J.M., Sondheim, M., Wieczorek, M., and Frazier, N., 2021, Mainstems: A logical data model implementing mainstem and drainage basin feature types based on WaterML2 Part 3: HY Features concepts: Environmental Modelling &amp; Software, v.
+> Blodgett, D., Johnson, J.M., Sondheim, M., Wieczorek, M., and Frazier, N., 2021, Mainstems: A logical data model implementing mainstem and drainage basin feature types based on WaterML2 Part 3: HY Features concepts: Environmental Modelling & Software, v.
 135, p.
 104927, https://doi.org/10.1016/j.envsoft.2020.104927.

 ## Summary